 ARKANSAS (KNWA/KFTA) — We take a closer look at competitive races that will impact Northwest Arkansans on Election Day.

-- In Central Arkansas, in your opinion, what is a situation that needs to be dealt with, for example, roads, water systems, environment, community safety?
+- In Arkansas, what do you believe is a situation that needs to be dealt with in Arkansas, for example, airport, water system, environment, community safety?

 - Black Lives Matter, what does this US-based international movement mean in Arkansas, in your opinion?

 Tom Cotton: Arkansas has many important infrastructure priorities.
 Given the increased rate at which people work and study from home given the pressures of the pandemic, we should redouble our efforts to ensure access to broadband in our rural areas.

 We have to strike the right balance between taking appropriate precautions regarding the virus and our healthcare system, while keeping our economy functioning and our schools open.
 On any given day, the situation in Arkansas will be different from that in other states, and the situation in one of our counties may well be different from the situation in another.
 We need flexibility and accountability across the state, sensitive to local conditions.

 I’m critical of the Black Lives Matter organization, which stands for defunding the police and a radical agenda that is not right for Arkansas or our nation.
 The organization is regularly aligned on the streets of our nation’s major cities with Antifa and other radical left-wing groups engaged in rioting and destruction.
 I support Sen. Tim Scott’s police reform bill, to ensure that we have a good relationship between police departments and minority communities.
 But the criticism of our brave men and women in blue has gone too far.
 These officers defend our communities, and efforts to defund the police will harm minority communities the most.Tom Cotton, U.S. Senate Candidate